 Probation Violation: Lawyers from Dale Carson Law Fight False Claims to Keep You Out of Jail

 If you have been charged with a probation violation, a lawyer from Dale Carson Law can help keep you from serving unnecessary jail time or having your probation extended.
-Because a conviction has already occurred on a felony or misdemeanor charge, a defendant charged with violation of probation has fewer rights in
+Because a conviction has already occurred on a felony or misdemeanor charge, a defendant charged with violation of probation has fewer rights in Florida.
+A criminal law attorney is often necessary to protect defendants’ rights and keep them from serving too much prison time.

 Why You Should Fight Allegations of Probation Violation — a Lawyer Explains

 While these differences increase the challenge of fighting a probation violation charge, it is far from impossible.
+Florida defense lawyers from Dale Carson Law have helped many of our clients successfully defend against probation violation charges.

 Why fight a probation violation charge?
 Because you could end up serving an unnecessary amount of time in jail or prison.